Learn : Dog Allergies

 Type of Coat

 The coat of a poodle is probably their most notable feature.
-Often preferred by pet owners due to its lack of shedding, making it low-allergen.2 Their coat is long and curly, and comes in a wide variety of colors, including white, black, brown, and apricot.1 While they may not shed to the same extent as other breeds, their lushous coat requires extensive upkeep, daily brushing is a must.
+Often preferred by dog parents due to its lack of shedding, making it low-allergen.2 Their coat is long and curly, and comes in a wide variety of colors, including white, black, brown, and apricot.1 While they may not shed to the same extent as other breeds, their lushous coat requires extensive upkeep, daily brushing is a must.
 If grown too long, the coat can start to mat which can be uncomfortable and painful for the poodle.1 Generally tight and curly, however, the coat can be brushed out to give a more poofy appearance, or corded together into bands similar to dreadlocks.2 Owners choose to style their poodle’s coat is a wide variety of ways, popular is the choice to keep the coat relatively short leaving “pom poms” on the tail and head.2

 Susceptibility to Skin Allergies